Best Motorcycle TPMS: Check Your Tire Pressure While Riding

 It can be a pain to check the tire pressure on your motorcycle.
 If you want to avoid bending down and reaching under your saddlebags to get to the valve stem, you may want to consider using a motorcycle TPMS (Tire Pressure Monitoring System).
-These devices are very convenient and well worth the small investment.
+These devices are convenient and well worth the small investment.
 However, not all of them are the same.
-We've done the research and have come up with three of the best motorcycle TPMS kits on the market.
+We've done the research and have come up with some of the best motorcycle TPMS kits on the market.

 This TPMS allows you to see tire pressure and temperature on demand while riding or when you're in the Bluetooth range.
 It detects slow or fast leaks and sends alerts to the user.

 The device sends alerts to your smartphone or smartwatch.
 It's easy to install and doesn't require wiring.
 The phone app picks up the signal quickly, and it comes with an extra set of batteries.

 The device is not compatible with all smartphones.
 It may take a while for the sensors to update, and there is no easily visible readout while you’re riding.